Karoliskved/etch-a-sketch/README.md

 # etch-a-sketch

-basic etch-a-sketch made using vanilla html, css, javascript.
+basic etch-a-sketch made using html, css, javascript.

 Click resize to set gride size or reset the grid.